Hello guys, we just posted how to upgrade your existing Forms & Reporots 32Bit 188.8.131.52.0 to 184.108.40.206.0. Why don’t check it out here?

-We are running a blog explaining many workaround solutions for installing and configuring discontinued, uncertified Oracle software on Windows 7 & Windows 8 from last year onwards.
+We are running a blog explaining many workaround solutions for installing and configuring discontinued, uncertified Oracle software on Windows 7 & Windows 8 from last year onward.

 Let us accept it, Developer 6i applications face multiple issues while used on both Windows 7&8 like:

 - Running products like Reports and Graphs

 Usually a legacy application compiled using patch sets below 18 are less prone to above mentioned issues, however an application completely developed using patch 18 regularly get into issues on Windows 7 & 8 where hacks are used.

 Recently we were forced to look towards a better environment for a new application, which by certain reasons cannot be accommodated and hosted within Oracle Application entity, and we started dwelling the possibilities of setting up a Weblogic server (old application server) for our forms and reports modules.